wpjwegman/tournament-organizer-system/documents/docs/domains/identity/role/permission/resource_type.md

+---
+tags:
+- identity
+- role
+- permission
+- resource-type
+- template-entity
+---

-# **Resource Type** (Data Model - Template Entity)
+# Resource Type (Template Entity)

-## **Introduction**
+## Introduction

 A **Resource Type** Entity Template defines a reusable blueprint for a specific category of resources or entities within the tournament system.
 It provides a standardized way to classify and organize different types of resources that can be managed, accessed, or operated upon.

 As a Template Entity, it possesses a unique identity and lifecycle, managed according to the [Base Entity](../../../foundation/base_entity.md).
 When used, its definition is typically **copied** into the target context, allowing for potential minor modifications or annotations without altering the original template.

 It inherits properties from the [Base Entity](../../../foundation/base_entity.md).